 Individuals who take cholesterol-lowering statins may be at higher risk for developing high blood sugar levels, insulin resistance, and eventually type 2 diabetes, according to an analysis on more than 9500 adults published in the (British Journal of Clinical Pharmacology, March 5, 2019).
 Compared with participants who never used statins, those who used statins tended to have higher concentrations of serum fasting insulin and insulin resistance.
 Participants who ever used statins had a 38 percent higher risk of developing type 2 diabetes during the study.
 Even in 2014 we knew that statins can lead to weight gain, raised blood sugar levels.

-Shockingly, a new scientific review of 14 studies shows that statins are virtually useless for primary prevention.
+Shockingly, the Huffington post in 2011 reports that a recent scientific review of 14 studies shows that statins are virtually useless for primary prevention.

 It is a pity that mainstream doctors ignore the fact that more 75% of people who suffer heart attacks have normal or low levels of cholesterol.
 And they downplay the side effects.

 One of the most common complaints of people taking statins is muscle pain.
 One may feel this pain as a soreness, tiredness or weakness in your muscles. statins can cause life-threatening muscle damage called rhabdomyolysis, which can cause severe muscle pain, liver damage, kidney failure and death.

 The FDA warns on statin labels that some people have developed memory loss or cognitive impairment while taking statins.